utdata/icj-class/static-apps/static-03-loops.md

 That first comma in the code above needs to come right after the `}` that closes out the "bookstores" configuration.

-The `fileID` value there is from the URL of the Google Sheet.
+The `fileId` value there is from the URL of the Google Sheet.
 It's the long string before `/edit/` in the URL, and it is unique to for every Google Sheet (and Doc, for that matter.).
 The `type` is "sheet". the other possible value is "doc".
 We'll do one of those later.
 The `name` is what we want the file to be called when it is downloaded.

 What we've done here is add to a "files" array in this JSON config file.
 This is a list of all the Google Sheets and Docs used in the project.